-The new cheese grater (or should we just call it the credit card shredder?) is a big box, with optional wheels to help roll the 40-plus-pound enclosure around your studio, but you’ll still need another external enclosure for your data storage.
+The new cheese grater (or should we just call this one the credit card shredder?) is a big box, with optional wheels to help roll the 40-plus-pound enclosure around your studio, but you’ll still need another external enclosure for your data storage.
 Maybe Apple should work on giving us a solution to cable clutter?

 If you’re a film or television studio-employed filmmaker or editor, or your profession otherwise involves editing 4k and 8k video, the new Mac Pro seems like a dream, especially with support for up to 28 cores (and a price tag that goes up to around $50,000 when maxed out).
 For the rest of us, we'll just have to dream of owning one.
 (Note that today, the Xeon Skylake 28-core 3.1GHz (3.8GHz turbo) W-3175X CPU sells for $3,000 before you add a computer to host it, so a Mac Pro configuration with this CPU will cost significantly more).